kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 {% include base_path %}
 # Research Motivation

 Statistical interpretations in regression models often encounter intricate interactions with continuous covariates when modeled by restricted cubic splines.
-The interactionRCS R package, first developed in 2022, provides a refined tool to decode such complexities and facilitate interpretation of model results, with maximum number of knots to be three.
+The interactionRCS R package, first developed in 2022, provides a refined tool to decode such complexities and facilitate interpretation of model results, with a limitation of up to three knots.
 Our ongoing research aims for a more adaptable package, capable of embracing a multitude of spline techniques and accommodating varying regression model, ensuring the package's adaptability to any knot configuration.
 This initiative is part of a broader exploration at the TIMI Study Group, Harvard Medical School, intersecting the domains of applied clinical research and advanced statistical methodologies.

 # Research Output